rkhaled98/DALI-Dashboard/README.md

 You must have meteorJS web framework installed.

-Run `meteor --port 3000` or use the port of your choice
+Run `meteor --port 3000` or use the port of your choice in the cloned directory.

 In a web browser, visit [localhost:3000](http://localhost:3000/) using the port that you chose in the above command.